 The quality is right too.
 I’ve used Blacklane about 15-20 times so far in a variety of destinations and the least prestigious car I’ve been driven in was a brand new Toyota Camry, that was from Don Muang in Bangkok (where we rode Economy Class).
 Most vehicles have been German prestige models.
 Business Class vehicles are Mercedes E-Class or BMW 5 Series, for example.
 Compare that to the motley selection of privately owned trashcans used by some mini-cab firms or Uber drivers.
 You’ve probably heard of Uber, they are the ones banned from certain cities and hated by taxi drivers in France.
 There are no concerns about Blacklane drivers being licensed and insured.
 Admittedly Uber can be useful at short notice.
 I still use them as an alternative to black cabs in London for short journeys.
 You have to book Blacklane at least an hour in advance so there may be times when I’m not sure when a meeting will finish so I’ll have to use another company though you can also cancel up to one hour before pickup without charge.

-As if that wasn’t enough reasons, there’s the added incentive of the introductory discount (£10, €10 or $10, depending on the location).
+As if that weren’t enough reasons, there’s the added incentive of the introductory discount (£10 GBP, €10 EUR, or $10 USD, depending on the location).
 Refer a friend and you get another ten.
 Your excuses for not using Blacklane are looking pretty thin.

 Contact me for a Blacklane promotional discount code and you will save €10 EUR/USD/GBP on your first ride with Blacklane.
 (I receive a €10 EUR/USD/GBP voucher too).

 Disclosure: Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.